vigata/y4mcreator/README.md

 ## Known issues
 * Tool assumes first `coded_picture_number` is always 0
 * by default coded_order=1 .
 A recompile is necessary to get presentation order.
+* Maximum number of reference frames is hardcoded to 1000.
+We should investigate if this is sufficient.